grafana/tempo/docs/sources/tempo/traceql/_index.md

 ### Quoted attribute names

 Attribute names can contain terminal characters, such as a period (`.`).
 To search span attributes with terminal characters, you can use quoted attribute syntax.
 A quoted attribute should be enclosed inside double quotes, for example, `"example one"`.
 All characters between the quotes are considered part of the attribute name.

+#### Examples

-For example, to find span with attribute name `attribute name with space`, you can use the following query:
+To find a span with the attribute name `attribute name with space`, use the following query:

 ```
 { ."attribute name with space" = "value" }
 ```

-You can use quoted attributes syntax with non-quoted attribute syntax.

-For example, the syntax below is a valid TraceQL query.
+You can use quoted attributes syntax with non-quoted attribute syntax, the following is a valid TraceQL query:

 ```
 { span.attribute."attribute name with space" = "value" }
 ```

 {{% admonition type="note" %}}
-Currently, only `\"` and `\\` escape sequence are supported.
+Currently, only the `\"` and `\\` escape sequences are supported.
 {{% /admonition %}}

 ### Comparison operators